14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/pumpkin-spice-latte-original-candle?variant=42443957010513)
     Availability: Available
     Price: $64.95 USD
-- [Saffron Cedarwood Original Candle](https://affinatiliving.com/products/saffron-cedarwood-original-candle): Saffron Cedarwood Original Candle – 10 oz Surround yourself with warmth and sophistication with our Saffron Cedarwood Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is made with a premium soy wax blend for a clean, even burn.
-The rich fragrance layers golden saffron, smooth cedarwood, and a touch of spice to create an earthy, elegant aroma that’s both grounding and luxurious.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for adding a refined, cozy ambiance to any room.
-Burn Time – 60–70 Hours
+- [Saffron Cedarwood Original Candle](https://affinatiliving.com/products/saffron-cedarwood-original-candle): Saffron Cedarwood Original Candle – 10 oz Saffron Cedarwood is warm, refined, and quietly luxurious.
+Earthy cedarwood blends with subtle spice for a scent that feels elegant and grounding.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: SaffronMiddle Notes: CedarwoodBase Notes: Soft Amber, Dry Woods Perfect for evenings and sophisticated spaces, this candle creates a calm, elevated atmosphere.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:17Z
+  Updated: 2025-12-16T12:51:23Z
   Vendor: Affinati
   Product Type:
   Availability: Available